-Culture is a key source of inspiration on campus, since EAFIT firmly believes it is an essential part of the preparation of well-rounded professionals.
+Culture is a key source of inspiration on campus, and EAFIT firmly believes it is an essential part of the preparation of well-rounded professionals.

 The EAFIT campus is a space where the creation, support for, and dissemination of different artistic disciplines fosters the multifaceted development of the university community and the general public.
-The activities held throughout the year include exhibitions, concerts, recitals, film cycles, theatrical works, and literary colloquiums.
+Activities held throughout the year include exhibitions, concerts, recitals, film cycles, theatrical works, and literary colloquia.

-EAFIT’s Cultural Promotion Area is responsible for planning and developing film cycles, music encounters, theatrical performances, literary events, and Arts Center exhibitions.
+EAFIT’s Cultural Promotion Area is responsible for planning and developing film cycles, musical encounters, theatrical performances, literary events, and Arts Center exhibitions.

 EAFIT’s Arts Center is located on the first floor of the Luis Echavarría Villegas Cultural Center and Library and contains two exhibition spaces.